 Hermione blinked back into the present, smiling sheepishly at Miss Shepard.
 "I just drifted right off there, didn't I?"
 She crossed her legs.
 "Sorry.
 I've got a lot on my mind."

 "Would you like to talk about it?
 We have time."

 She exhaled.
 "Honestly, I just can't believe this is my last session."

 "I can," Katherine told her truthfully.
-"You've come so far in such a short amount of time, Hermione.
-It would take most people a lifetime to pull themselves out of a hole as deep as yours, but you've done it in a little over two.
-I know you aren't completely out of it, but I've helped you all that I can.
-I think you're ready.
+"You've come so far, Hermione.
+It would take most people a lifetime to pull themselves out of a hole as deep as yours, but you're doing it.
+I know you aren't completely out, but I think you're ready.
 The real question is: do you think you're ready?"

 Hermione never hesitated.
 "I am."